 Confirmation of HIV infection

-2-22 How is the clinical diagnosis of HIV infection confirmed?
+2-22 How is the clinical diagnosis of HIV infection confirmed in children less than 18 months of age?

-Only in older children (18 month of age or more) if the mother is HIV-positive.
 Mothers who are infected with HIV produce antibodies to HIV and these antibodies pass across the placenta to their fetus.
 Therefore, if the mother has antibodies to HIV, her newborn infant will also have HIV antibodies whether the infant is infected with HIV or not.
-These maternal antibodies slowly disappear from the infant’s blood during the months after birth but may remain up to the age of 18 months.
+These maternal antibodies slowly disappear from the infant’s blood (revert) during the months after birth but may remain up to the age of 18 months.
 As a result, positive antibody screening tests for HIV antibody (ELISA test and rapid test) cannot be used to diagnose HIV infection in children before the age of 18 months.
-However, if the antibody test is negative, the child has not been exposed to HIV.

 Antibody testing for diagnosing HIV infection is only reliable in children of 18 months or older.

-Many HIV-exposed but uninfected children will already have a negative HIV antibody screening test by nine months of age when the child attends clinic for the first measles immunisation.
+Many HIV-exposed but uninfected children will already have a negative HIV antibody screening test by nine months of age when the child attends clinic for the third dose of the pneumococcal vaccine.
 Most, but not all, uninfected children will have a negative antibody screening test by 12 months.
 With few exceptions, all uninfected children will get an HIV-negative result by 18 months.
 Thus HIV antibody screening can be used to demonstrate HIV reversion in HIV-exposed children.

 2-25 What is the window period?